Last Updated on October 25, 2023 by Sorin Petroj

 No such country has invested nearly as much as China in developing table tennis players for the national team.
 The three-tier infrastructure of table tennis in China provides a step-by-step approach to producing world champions in table tennis.

-The first tier starts by picking young Chinese talents from table tennis college, the only college dedicated in the world solely for table tennis.
+The first tier starts by picking young Chinese talents from table tennis college, the only college dedicated in the world solely to table tennis.
 Apart from that, each school in China has at least one table tennis training club where kids start training from age 6.

-Almost 20,000 competitive young Chinese athletes with the hope of ascending to the second-tier, the provincial team.
+Almost 20,000 competitive young Chinese athletes with the hope of ascending to the second tier, the provincial team.
 Only 263 join the Chinese provincial team among thousands of young talents, and only 100 of the best players make it to the Chinese Table Tennis National Team.

 A Year-Round Competition Between Various Leagues And The National Team